willroberts/berrystats/README.md

 **Get the code:**

     $ git clone https://github.com/willroberts/berrystats.git
-    $ cd berrystats

-**Manually include the options from nginx.conf in your /etc/nginx/nginx.conf.**
+**Manually include the options from resources/nginx.conf in your /etc/nginx/nginx.conf.**

 **Enable and start Nginx:**